karanthacker/ImageCaptioning/README.md

 # ImageCaptioning
-Using CNN-RNN Architecture to generate text representation of Image
+Using CNN-RNN Architecture to generate text representation of Images.